Kshanti: Parables of torture

-The Majjhima Nikaya has a classic parable of Buddhist forbearance, the Buddha's Simile of the Saw:
+The Majjhima Nikāya has a classic parable of Buddhist forbearance, the Buddha's Simile of the Saw:

-Monks, even if bandits were to carve you up savagely, limb by limb, with a two-handled saw, he among you who let his heart get angered even at that would not be doing my bidding.
-Even then you should train yourselves: "Our minds will be unaffected and we will say no evil words.
-We will remain sympathetic, with a mind of good will, and with no inner hate.
-We will keep pervading these people with an awareness imbued with good will and, beginning with them, we will keep pervading the all-encompassing world with an awareness imbued with good will—abundant, expansive, immeasurable, free from hostility, free from ill will."
-That's how you should train yourselves.

-Similarly, in the Jātaka Tale, Patience Teacher Birth Story (Khantivādī Jātaka: J 313), a jealous king repeatedly asked an ascetic what the ascetic taught, to which the ascetic replied, "Patience," which the ascetic further defined as "not to get angry when injured, criticized or struck."
+Similarly, in the Jātaka Tale Patience Teacher Birth Story (Khantivādī Jātaka: J 313), a jealous king repeatedly asked an ascetic what the ascetic taught, to which the ascetic replied, "Patience," which the ascetic further defined as "not to get angry when injured, criticized or struck."
 To test the ascetic's patience, the king had the ascetic struck two thousand times with a whip of thorns, had the ascetic's hands and feet axed off, cut off the ascetic's nose and ears, and then kicked the ascetic in the heart.
 After the king left, the ascetic wished the king a long life and said, "Those like myself do not feel wrath."
 The ascetic died later that day.

+Mahayana

+Kṣānti (Tibetan: bzod pa; Chinese: 忍辱, renru; Japanese: ninniku) is one of the six pāramitās in Mahayana Buddhism and is thus a central aspect of the bodhisattva path.
+In the path of preparation (prayogamārga), kṣānti serves as one of the "aids to penetration" (nirvedhabhāgīya), marking a transition to the direct vision of the Four Noble Truths (darśanamārga).
+It bridges mundane cultivation and supramundane realization, leading to deeper insight into these truths.

+Anutpattikadharmakṣānti

+Mahāyāna and some northern Buddhist sources also teach a special doctrine on the term anutpattikadharmakṣānti (Tibetan: mi skye ba’i chos la bzod pa; Chinese: 無生法忍, wushengfaren): "receptivity to the non-production of dharmas."
+In Mahāyāna, this denotes a bodhisattva's unwavering conviction that all phenomena (dharmas) are intrinsically "unproduced" (anutpāda) and "empty" (śūnyatā), lacking any inherent essence (niḥsvabhāva).

+This realization is crucial for attaining the stage of nonretrogression (avaivartika), often identified with the first or eighth bhūmi on the bodhisattva path.
+It empowers the bodhisattva to persist in benefiting others, recognizing that ultimately there is no self to liberate and no beings to save.
+This insight inoculates the practitioner against the temptation to prematurely abandon the bodhisattva path for personal liberation and emphasizes the nonduality of saṃsāra and nirvāṇa.

+In non-Mahāyāna contexts, the term anutpattikadharmakṣānti aligns with the realization of no-self (anātman) and the Four Noble Truths, marking the darśanamārga.